fsfe/reuse-action/README.md

 Do you struggle with copyright and licensing in your project?
 REUSE helps you in three simple steps!
 Read more on [reuse.software](https://reuse.software) and run the short tutorial to learn how to make your copyright and licensing easy and clear.

-This action allows users to check for compliance with the REUSE best practices if they prefer GitHub actions.
+This action allows users to check for compliance with the REUSE best practices.
 It is one of many options for projects to include REUSE in their workflows.
 Please see the [help for developers](https://reuse.software/dev/) to get an overview.

 ## Features